 Madge Hardcastle: Single by choice.
 Just not my choice

 I read books on communication and pop neuroscience books "Thinking Fast and Slow" and "Quiet: The Power of Introverts in a World That Can't Stop Talking."

 Music?
 I love Afro-pop and most any kind of percussion type bootie shaking music.
 R&B especially with a horn section like Soul Vaccination or 5 Guys Named Moe or Patrick Lamb, fusion jazz, and indie pop/rock.
 I think that the Waterfront Blues Festival is the best bargain bar none.
 There is no such thing as bad music anytime there.

 Food?
 I am very unlike most people around here, i.e. I can eat gluten.
 I don't mind eating meat or dairy though I like to focus on eating no wheat or dairy or meat.
 I eat most anything.
 I hang with a lot of vegan friends and those who are gluten intolerant.
-Given a preference, I like spicy.
-Pizza I can eat every day especially wood fired pizza.
-What I don't like is Pho', some Korean, and Moroccan (well that spongy bread...).
-Indian, Greek, Middle Eastern, Thai, and of course Japanese are all great.
+Given a preference, I like spicy like Thai.
+Pizza I can eat every day especially wood fired pizza (of course that negates what I said about avoiding dairy or wheat) .
+So go to ethnic foods I love are Indian, Greek, Middle Eastern, Thai, and of course Japanese.

 1. the Internet - I love connecting this way.
 This is an amazing technology where I get to communicate with people that I would have never would have "met" otherwise.

 2. Optimism and faith - I would have never gotten this far in life without these two things.
 I have a hopeful belief in the Divine. ""Everything will be all right in the end... if it's not all right then it's not yet the end." which is from The Best Exotic Marigold Hotel movie.

 3. Physical touch is my primary Love Language (see Gary Chapman's book, The 5 Love Languages).
 I just love giving and receiving hugs.
 I hug all my friends, male and female.